he Waiting, The Temple of Tyr

 utilitarian building of dark stone topped by a single gleaming bronze dome.

-a fašade carved with friezes of a stern-faced Tyr
+great fire, but the façade carved with friezes of a stern-faced Tyr

-kneeling before him.
-The main hall itself
+kneeling before him survived relatively intact.
+The main hall itself is

-lands.
-On the floor, near the altar, is a green stone which can be depressed, causing the great dome
+altar, is a green stone which can be depressed, causing the great dome

 above to split into seven sections that recede into the temple walls,

 leaving the hall open to the sky.
 Outside the main hall are stairs

 leading to the living quarters, armory, library and kitchens.